ChrisCherng/heritage-housing/README.md

 * pipeline performance metrics.

 ## Unfixed Bugs
+Currently, no favicon has been implemented into the dashboard page.
+This is due to maxcdn no longer being operational and therefore will not work with the expected methods.
+The jsdelivr cdn was used instead, however this causes the page to crash.
+Therefore, for the purposes of deployment, no favicon has been used.
+This does not have any impact on the functionality of the dashboard, or the completion of the client's requirements.

-No unfixed bugs have currently been identified.
+No other unfixed bugs have currently been identified.

 ## Deployment